Tales of the Red Way

 Meanwhile, Vecca learned more and more.
 Lucia taught her how to use knives and a rapier – and do so with flash and panache.
 Corpus, the hedge mage, taught her some sleight of hand magic tricks.
 Jo-Do, the Merry Dwarf taught her how to sing and play the flute.
 Salome the Seductress taught her to use her natural beauty and charm for the art of seduction.
 Most importantly, however, Madam Ava taught her to read Tarot cards and how to sell herself through showmanship.
 By 16, Vecca was handling some of Madam Ava’s readings as the old woman retired early for the evening.
 Whereas Madam Ava played the role of the old wizened fortune teller, Vecca played the role of the young, nubile, flesh-showing, sexy sorceress.
 By 17 she was appearing in magic shows several nights a week.
 By 18 she was handling both, essentially taking over for Madam Ava, taking care of the old woman in her golden years.

 It was during this time that Madam Ava really opened up to her and told Vecca that she (Vecca) may actually posses true talent for The Craft.
 By trying a few mental exercises and experimenting with some small ceremonies, Madam Ava was pleased with how natural magic seemed to come to Vecca.
 Obviously, Vecca was pleased, too.
-Further, Madam Ava told her about the secret of the Valerans – The People of the Mythical Empire.
-This was a topic that until now, Vecca had limited knowledge.

 As far as The Craft was concerned, Madam Ava also revealed that in order for the magic powers and the ability to tap into an ancient arcane lore to be sustained, a pact had to be formed with an ancient entity.
 Vecca, pleased with the idea of raw power, increased sensuality and the potential to be one of the Grand Carnival’s greatest entertainers was enough for her to sign on even though she did not really understand what it meant.
 Madam Ava had Vecca sign her name in blood on ancient parchment, then burn it with some incantations and agreed to gradually reveal more about the arcane history of The Craft.
 In addition, since Madam Ava was getting far too old to use her caldron to produce magic potions she gave her ward a simple – yet potent – magic pot to her for use in travels towards The Craft.
 But all this came with a warning.
 Those who traveled the way of The Craft (or similar roads of witchcraft such as The Path or The Code) were often ostracized by society as being unlucky, in league with demons or murderous baby snatchers (yet for some reason the eccentric sorcerers and college trained wizards got a pass).
 Vecca would have to keep her knowledge secret and find a cover for her lifestyle.